Mary Abbott - One of the Most Important Artists of Abstract Expressionism

 Mary Abbott - Oisins Dream, 1952, Oil paint and oil stick on canvas, 68 x 84 in, Photo courtesy of the Denver Art Museum, © Mary Abbott

 In a fraction of a second Google realized what it took the art world more than half a century to figure out.
 Mary Abbott was a close confidant of, and inspiration to, Willem De Kooning.
 She frequently hosted him and other major painters of the New York School at her home for discussions and meals that she would prepare.
 She would then afterward often retreat with De Kooning to her studio.
-Of course, De Kooning is now known for painting the most expensive painting ever sold, an abstract landscape called Interchange, painted in 1955.
+Of course, De Kooning is now known for painting one of the most expensive painting ever sold, an abstract landscape called Interchange, painted in 1955.
 Side by side comparisons of the first abstract landscapes that Abbot painted in the early 1950s show a style and palette stunningly similar to that which De Kooning adopted years later, beginning with the series to which Interchange belongs.

 Mary Abbott - Willem de Kooning, Interchange, 1955, Oil on canvas, 79.0 in × 69.0 in, from the private collection of Kenneth C. Griffin, © Mary Abbott